smallzjuer/sav-smu.github.io/README.md

 Updating Site Content
 ---------------------

-GitHub Pages will automatically build the project and posts from the templates.
+GitHub Pages will automatically build the projects and posts from the templates.
 You only need to commit/push the templates, NOT the built pages.

 For adding/updating group members, go to ./_data/people.yml.
 Do NOT change the unique identifiers (e.g. 'prof-sunjun'), even if the role changes, as this may accidentally break project pages.